ensdomains/governance-docs/governance-proposals/ep4-social-proposal-creation-of-foundation-working-groups-and-working-group-rules.md

+---
+description: Create four foundational working groups and establish rules related to the creation, management, and dissolution of working groups within the ENS DAO.

+---

 # [EP4] [Social] Proposal: Creation of Foundational Working Groups and Working Group Rules

-# Summary

-Proposal to create four foundational working groups and establish rules related to the creation, management, and dissolution of working groups within the ENS DAO.

-# Abstract
+## Abstract

 The work-related activities of the ENS DAO will take place within working groups.
 Each working group will have a specific focus area and mission, aligned with the constitution and needs of the DAO.